 - Installation blocklist - Select this option to upload a CSV file of device application package names that the device user is unable to install on their device.
 An admin can also manually enter the package names to exclude as well.
 The list of package names is refreshed and updated whenever the policy is updated.

-- Installation allowlist - Select this option permit and allow exclude as well. the list of package names is refreshed and updated whenever the policy is updated.
+- Installation allowlist - Select this option to block all other apps except for the ones in this list.
+Applications not in this allowlist are not allowed to be installed even if the end user has access to the app store.
+The list of package names is refreshed and updated whenever the policy is updated.

 - Block applications from unknown sources - Prevents a user from installing apps from sources other than the Google Play store.